THERMOPOWER

 The Other Art Fair, Saatchi, Los Angeles, CA (2021)

-- Labocine by Imagine Science Films, Online (2020)
+- Labocine by Imagine Science Films, Winter of the Climate-Haunted Globe program (2020)

 - Nature Club, Femmebit, Online (2020)